FAQ - Frequently Asked Questions

 - Do I need a permission form to enter?

-Students younger than 13 years of age (as of November 4, 2020) must have a permission form hand-signed by a parent or legal guardian in order to participate.
+Students younger than 13 years of age (as of November 4, 2021) must have a permission form (available on the resources page) hand-signed by a parent or legal guardian in order to participate.

 - How should home-schooled students enter?